Moths of North Carolina

 Habitats:

-Larval Host Plants: Larvae are reported to feed on River Birch (Neunzig, 1975).
-River Birch has not been recorded in Ashe County where this species has been collected, so another species of birch (such as Betula alleghaniensis or B. lenta) could be serving as a host in North Carolina. - View
+Larval Host Plants: Larvae are reported to feed on River Birch (Betula nigra) (Neunzig, 1975).
+River Birch is not typically found in Ashe County where this species has been collected, but a number had been planted near the collection site.
+It is also possible that another species of birch (such as Betula alleghaniensis or B. lenta) could be serving as a host in North Carolina. - View

 Wikipedia